-Don’t get me wrong, but deleting preference files is the best solution to fix the problem and the action is harmless.
-Because anyway OS X will automatically create new preference files for the apps and make them operate correctly again.
+Don’t get me wrong, deleting preference files is the best solution to fix the problem and the action is totally harmless.
+Because anyway macOS itself will automatically create new preference files for the apps and make them operate correctly again.

 So how to delete a problematic preference file?

-There are no such registry cleaners for Mac, as OS X doesn’t have registries as Windows does.
-Due to the way OS X manages system preference files (similar to Windows Registry) associated with third-party apps, the preferences might get corrupted.
+There are no such registry cleaners for Mac, as macOS doesn’t have registries as Windows does.
+Due to the way macOS manages system preference files associated with third-party apps, the preferences might become corrupted.
 But you can often fix the problem by simply deleting them.